PipedreamHQ/pipedream/docs/docs/README.md

 ## What is Pipedream?

-Pipedream is a production scale serverless platform to connect APIs, remarkably fast.
+Pipedream is a production-scale serverless platform to connect APIs, remarkably fast.

 1. Connect OAuth and key-based API accounts in seconds.
 2. Use connected accounts in Node.js code steps or no-code building blocks.